 Design Terraform Modules for the Right Consumer

 As a platform engineer, every Terraform module you publish is a product.
-Two very different audiences depend on that product:
+But if you try to build one product for everyone, you end up with a tool that serves no one.
+Two very different audiences depend on your work:

 - Other infrastructure engineers who want building blocks they can wire together however they need.